Royal Rumble (1996)

-The 1996 Royal Rumble was the ninth annual Royal Rumble professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on January 21, 1996, at the Selland Arena in Fresno, California.
-As has been customary since 1993, the Royal Rumble match winner received a world championship match at that year's WrestleMania.
-For the 1996 event, the winner received a match for the WWF Championship at WrestleMania XII.
+The 1996 Royal Rumble was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the ninth annual Royal Rumble event and took place on January 21, 1996, at the Selland Arena in Fresno, California.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time and the winner received a WWF Championship match at WrestleMania XII.

 The main event saw The Undertaker face Bret Hart for the WWF Championship, where Undertaker won via disqualification due to interference from Diesel; Hart retained as titles do not change hands on disqualification unless stipulated.
-The undercard featured the 1996 Royal Rumble match, which Shawn Michaels won by last eliminating Diesel, becoming the second person to win the Royal Rumble match twice, and back-to-back, after Hulk Hogan.
+The main match on the undercard was the 1996 Royal Rumble match, which Shawn Michaels won by last eliminating Diesel, becoming the second person to win the Royal Rumble match twice, and back-to-back, after Hulk Hogan in 1990 and 1991.
+This was the second Royal Rumble event in which the titular match was not the main event, after the inaugural 1988 event.

 Production

 Background

-The event was held the Selland Arena in Fresno, California.
+The ninth annual Royal Rumble event was held the Selland Arena in Fresno, California.